What happens when you combine a half-starved convention attendee with an ominous burger that combines portions of every sandwich in the restaurant?

 One glance at the menu, and I knew I had to tempt fate with McGuire’s Terrible Garbage Burger.
 It boasts of adding “some of everything” and being “absolutely disgusting.”
 From the menu, you can tell it contains portions of 25 different burgers, combined into one!
 That’s one crazy burger!

 I managed to drink an Irish Wake before the monstrosity arrived onto my plate.
 Everyone from the table took notice.
 Many took pictures.
 You can see I’m contemplating how to dive into this dish.

-I’ve attempted many food challenges in the past, those featured from Man Vs. Food to the Food Network.
+I’ve attempted many food challenges in the past, those featured from Man Vs. Food to others from the Food Network.
 Sadly, I’ve failed them all (but enjoyed every second of it).

 The Garbage Burger is such a big deal, everyone gawked and started the impromptu photo-op, including the Deep South Paranormal crew and Emerald Coast Roller Derby Girls, as well.

 Apparently, here’s the Terrible Garbage Burger ingredients: a 3/4 lb grilled black angus hamburger, liverwurst, corned beef, sauteed onions, sauteed mushrooms, jalapenos, black olives, banana peppers, pineapple rings, wasabi, guacamole, pepperonis, chili, sour cream, marinara, barbecue sauce, peanut butter, tomato, red onion, five types of cheese, bacon, remoulade sauce, ice cream, hot fudge, and a maraschino cherry on top with an Irish flag in it.